 Other Useful Info

 Bear in mind that you must take your non-organic trash back down with you.
 So empty wrappers, bottles, tins etc. all need to go back in your backpack.
-Best to take an empty plastic bag up with you to stop them soiling your backpack.
+Best to take an empty rubbish bag up with you to stop them soiling your backpack.